Apologizing is never fun.

-But at some point, you will need to deal with an upset supporter.
-You open an envelope or answer the phone and find an upset supporter.
+But at some point, you open an envelope or answer the phone and find an upset supporter.
 You cringe and wonder what went wrong.
 Remember: how you handle this may make all the difference in your relationship with this donor.
 So do it right!

 The first rule?
-No matter how strong the temptation, do not give in to defensiveness.
+No matter how strong the temptation is, do not give in to defensiveness.
 It might make you feel better temporarily, but this isn’t an argument.
 Your job isn’t to prove that you’re right.

 So pick up the phone, and start listening.

 Sometimes, though, you or someone at your organization really did blow it.
-After you’ve listened carefully and sympathetically, apologize.
+After you’ve listened carefully and sympathetically, it’s time to apologize.

 An apology followed by “but” is no apology at all.
 Ever.

 Don’t depend too much on excuses, either.
 What does “I was too busy,” say to a donor?
 It says “you’re just not a priority”.
 I know your time isn’t endless.
 And the truth may really be that he’s not a priority.
 But there’s no reason to tell him that, is there?

 “I’m sorry you feel that way” is not an apology.
 That statement and others like it is used to subtly blame the other person.
 In other words, it’s not my mistake that’s the problem, it’s how you feel about it.
 There are better ways to acknowledge someone’s feelings.
 You or your organization should be the subject.
 Instead of “I’m sorry you feel that way” try “I’m sorry we hurt your feelings”.

 Sometimes, you or your organization really haven’t done anything wrong.
 It’s possible there’s just a difference of opinion.
 That’s ok.
 But it’s still not a reason to argue.
 You can explain the reasoning behind a decision.
 Your donor may understand.
 If she doesn’t, you may have to agree to disagree.
 Just be sure she knows that her opinion – and feelings – are still valued.
 Be sure she knows she’s been heard.